graevy/badscifi/drinkinggamerules.md

 - spaceship
 - star-wars text scroll
 - voiceover
-- "distant future year" that has already passed
+- *distant future year* that has already passed

 The definition of "drink" includes smoking something, or drinking water if you're tapped out.